Communities

 If you apply a 1 volt step to the input of an LC low-pass filter, you get a 2 volt p-p sinewave output superimposed at 1 volt DC.
 You don't get infinity.
 Maybe you were thinking of it being driven with a sinewave having the same frequency as the resonant frequency?

-Olin Lathrop‭ wrote 22 days ago
+Olin Lathrop‭ wrote about 2 months ago

 The sine will be infinite in time, not voltage.
 I have edited the answer to make that clear.